econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 ## Alternative Preferences

-The specification of preferences in the LCP model is the standard assumption of time-separable Constant Relative Risk Aversion.
+Our specification of preferences in the LCP model is the standard assumption of time-separable Constant Relative Risk Aversion utility with [Exponential Discounting](https://en.wikipedia.org/wiki/Exponential_discounting).
 This is the workhorse tool for intertemporal choice models because it has a number of convenient mathematical properties and its implications satisfy some plausible economic desiderata (cf. @kimballStandardRA).
 However, mathematical convenience provides no guarantee that the utility specification is *right* in the sense of giving a proper representation of what people's preferences really are.
 Economists have explored a number of modifications to these standard preferences in an attempt to make their models' predictions match various facts.